 Representation of several financial institutions in connection with efforts to comply with CFPB Consent Orders.

 Representation of several financial institutions and other financial services companies in product reviews, mock examinations and other readiness guidance in advance of CFPB exams.
-In addition, advise client in connection with supervisory exam issues involving the CFPB, including a wide range of pre-enforcement issues as well as responding to Proposed Action Response Request letters.
+For some of those and other clients, advise on supervisory exam issues involving the CFPB, including a wide range of pre-enforcement issues as well as responding to Proposed Action Response Request letters.

 Representation of a large, Global bank in connection with the bank's efforts to comply with Office of the Comptroller of the Currency (OCC) and Federal Reserve Board (FRB) consent orders concerning default mortgage servicing and foreclosure practices.
 Both agencies have deemed the bank in full compliance with their Orders.

 Representation of a large, Global bank in the resolution of parallel grand jury and OCC investigations, as well as a nationwide class action and a state-level mass action in a matter involving allegations of mortgage fraud and predatory lending.
 The matter was successfully resolved globally, with the grand jury declaring the bank a victim, the OCC closing its investigation, and the civil litigation settled on very favorable terms.

 Representation of a bank in a DOJ investigation, Federal Deposit Insurance Corporation (FDIC) examination and resulting joint enforcement action into that bank's compliance with the Servicemembers Civil Relief Act (SCRA).